ymcui/Eval-on-NN-of-RC/README.md

 ##Disclaimer
-Any subjective comments in this repository only represents the idea of the owner (ymcui), and does not represent claims of any organizations.
+Any subjective comments in this repository only represents the idea of the owner (ymcui), and does not represent the claims of any organizations.